Lake Kuttara 倶多楽湖

 Enjoy the natural beauty of one of Japan's clearest lakes

 Located in the caldera of a volcano, Lake Kuttara can be found in Shikotsu Toya National Park .
-If you are visiting nearby Noboribetsu Onsen , the National Ainu Museum, Noboribetsu Bear Park, or Noboribetsu Marine Park Nixe, Lake Kuttara makes a simple addition to your travel itinerary.
-Famous as a spot for sockeye salmon fishing, the lake is also home to freshwater crayfish and salamanders.
-These can be easily spotted due to the remarkable clarity of the lake's water, said to be the second clearest in Japan.
+If you are visiting nearby Upopoy , Lake Poroto, Noboribetsu Onsen , Noboribetsu Bear Park, or Noboribetsu Marine Park Nixe, Lake Kuttara is worth a visit.
+The lake is home to freshwater crayfish and salamanders.
+These can be easily spotted due to the remarkable clarity of the lake's water.

 - Taking a boat out on the lake and viewing the clear waters below